 Wayfinding Panel Topics: Industry Trends, Value-Add, User Engagement, Privacy & Security

 Dmitry Koshkin leveraged his years of experience at friendlyway USA to provide insights into what industries are leading the self-service innovation charge, how visitor management is a gateway to value-add, and the increasing importance of providing end-users with real-time and interactive information.
-Koshkin also touched on how crucial it is to ensure that companies using self-service tech employ stringent data security and privacy standards to stay compliant with government regulations.
+Koshkin also touched on how crucial it is to ensure that companies using self-service tech employ stringent data security and privacy standards to ensure compliance with government regulations.

-Government Orgs Leading the Way in Self-Service
+Government Orgs Leading the Way In Self-Service

 Koshkin touched on the fact that friendlyway’s largest recent customer is the City of Munich’s government administration center (Munich KVR – read the case study here).
 Fellow panelist Patrick Sherry, co-founder of outdoor advertising firm Liquid Outdoor, agreed and observed that smart city initiatives have contributed to the industry’s strong growth, along with retail and entertainment venues.